So you've done the hard yards, got your cards all written and tucked away inside their envelopes ready to go in the postbox.

 Writing your sender address on the back of envelopes is a real pain.
 Some people get around this by having sender address stickers made for their family - it's a cheap and cheerful solution.

-We totally HEART Woodruff & Co's custom address stamp (and not just because of the vintage Neighbours reference on the website!)
+I love Woodruff & Co.'s custom address stamp (and not just because of the vintage Neighbours reference on the website!)
 Complete with a cute little house illustration, you can supply your address to have a custom return address stamp made to personalise your envelopes.
-Be quick if you want to snap one up though, you must order by Friday 7 December to get yours in time for the season.
+Be quick if you want to snap one up though, you must order by 15 November to get yours in time for the season.